-Ground station coverage of the orbit is achieved by ESA's Kiruna station, and augmented by other stations when necessary.
-The requirement for maximum visibility from the ground station imposes a high inclination angle and an apogee position in the northern hemisphere.
+Ground station coverage of the orbit is achieved mostly by ESA's Kiruna station, augmented by other stations when necessary.
+The requirement for maximum visibility from the ground station imposes a high orbital inclination angle and an apogee position in the northern hemisphere.

 The satellite requirements on the orbital scenarios are dictated by power consumption, thermal and operational considerations.
-In order to guarantee sufficient power throughout the mission, the Solar aspect angle is currently constrained to \pm 40°.
+In order to guarantee sufficient power throughout the mission, the Solar aspect angle is currently constrained to $\pm 40^{\circ}$ in spacecraft pitch angle and $\pm 15^{\circ}$ in spacecraft roll angle.
 This implies that the pointing angle of the spacecraft must be greater than 50° away from the Sun and the anti-Sun.
-The maximum duration of eclipses (umbra plus penumbra) cannot exceed 1.8 hours due to thermal and energetic constraints.
+The maximum duration of eclipses (umbra plus penumbra) cannot exceed about an hour due to thermal and energetic constraints.